niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     Note that we moved the original `Update` behavior to `DoIdleAnimation`, which is sidelined one the missile has a valid target.
 This actually works pretty similarly to our `PointPickUp`'s chase behavior.

     Also note that we unparent the missile from the *Player* when we fire, so its position is not affected by the player's movement any longer.

 Next, we need to change the `PlayerMissiles` script to have a public method to dispatch exactly enough missiles to destroy a given `KillWall`: